-We stayed at Blue Studio Brasov, an amazing place to stay because of its all amenities.
-Located just a few minutes away from Piata Sfatului (Brasov’s Old Town), it has the ideal settlement if you want to get to the center quickly.
-Tastefully furnished, it is a place where I and Darius had a great time.
-It’s not a surprise that is voted with 10 on a booking site.
+We stayed at Blue Studio Brasov, an amazing place to stay because of all its amenities.
+Located just a few minutes away from the Council Square (Brasov's Old Town), it has the ideal settlement if you want to get to the center quickly.
+Tastefully furnished, it's a place where I and Darius had a great time.
+It is not a surprise that is voted with 10 on a booking site.

 WHAT WE VISITED

-Brasov is an amazing city, where you cannot get bored.
+Brasov is an amazing city, where you can not get bored.
 With an astonishing architecture, a rich history, wonderful cathedrals, and marvelous restaurants, you can have a lot of fun here.
-Of course, we visited Piata Sfatului (Council Square), the Black Church, Strada Sforii (String Street – 53 inches at its widest point and just 44 inches at its narrowest point), the Fortress and many more.
+Of course, we visited the Council Square, the Black Church, Sforii Street (53 inches at its widest point and only 44 inches at its narrowest point), the Fortress and many more.
 You can also stroll on the charming streets full of beautiful houses.
-From Brasov, you can go to visit Rasnov, Bran or Poiana Brasov for a one-day trip to great locations.
+From Brasov, you can visit Rasnov, Bran or Poiana Brasov for a one-day trip to great locations.

 Brasov has so many restaurants with delicious food!
-I recommend La Ceaun if you want to eat Romanian traditional food (the cabbage rolls, the beef soup and the chicken on the pot are excellent!), Ursul Carpatin and Am Rosenanger if you want to taste the delicious German sausages.
+I recommend At Ceaun if you want to eat Romanian traditional food (the cabbage rolls, the beef soup and the chicken on the pot are excellent!), The Carpathian Bear and Am Rosenanger if you want to taste the delicious German sausages.